 Stay tuned for that :)

 PS – if you want more of this kind of thing you can check out The Reharmonisation Course.
-Join us for a free 14-day trial and I’ll show you exactly how to harmonise & re-harmonise a song or melody.
+Join today, and I’ll show you exactly how to harmonise & re-harmonise a song or melody.
 If you’re looking to ‘jazz up’ any chord progression to it them more interesting then you’ll love this course!